Find out what others think or do using Polls

 Add Question: Allows you to create a new question.

-You can also manage the Polls Display portlet by clicking the wrench symbol in the upper right corner of the portlet’s title bar.
+You can also manage the Polls Display portlet by clicking the gear symbol in the upper right corner of the portlet’s title bar.
 Now let’s see the poll results.

 Viewing the Poll Results

-When you create a poll question, it appears in a list in the Control Panel.
+When you create a poll question, it appears in a list in the Content section of Site Administration.
 After users vote in the poll, the data is collected here.
 If you select it, the name and the question, as well as a breakdown of the poll results appears, including percentages and total number of votes per answer and the total number of votes cast.

-Figure 7.34: This is what the pie chart for the Ice Cream poll results looks like.
+Figure 8.30: This is what the vertical bar graph for the Lunar Resort poll results looks like.

 There is also a listing of the users who voted in your poll, how they voted, and a time/date stamp of when their votes were cast.
 Registered users are represented by their screen name while Guest users are represented by a number.

 With Liferay Polls you can do many things.
 You can ask users very specific questions or you can use Polls to create a little fun for your community.
 As with most things in Liferay, you are only limited by your imagination.
-Now let’s see what you can do with Liferay’s Chat feature.
+Next, let’s learn how to use Liferay’s Announcements portlet.